TEAM Linhas Aéreas Flight 6865

 TEAM Linhas Aéreas Flight 6865 (TIM6865) was a short-haul domestic passenger service between Macaé and Rio de Janeiro that flew into a mountain on 31 March 2006.
 The aircraft, a Let L-410 Turbolet, was conducting a VFR approach to Macaé Airport with 17 passengers and 2 crew on board when it hit the top of Pico da Pedra Bonita in Brazil.
-Everyone on board was killed in the crash.
+All 19 people on board were killed in the crash.
 Brazilian investigative team CENIPA concluded that the VFR approach was inadequate, stating that the visibility at the time was not good enough for a VFR approach.

 Flight

 TEAM Linhas Aéreas Flight 6865 was operated by TEAM Linhas Aéreas, a domestic airline based in Rio de Janeiro.
 It was a daily scheduled domestic flight from Macaé in the Brazilian state of Rio de Janeiro to the city of the same name.
 The Let L-410 bore the Brazilian registration of PT-FSE and was carrying 19 people, consisting of 2 crew and 17 passengers.

 The flight took off from Macaé at 17:19 local time.
 At the time, it was operating under instrument flight rules (IFR) with an estimated time of arrival at 18:02.
 After taking off from Macaé, the crew stated their intention to cancel their IFR flight plan and added that they wanted to continue the flight under visual flight rules (VFR).
 This cancellation was approved by an air traffic controller.

 As bad weather approached, the crew descended to 2,000 ft.
 The crew had banked the aircraft to the left when it struck tree tops and slammed into the top of Pico da Pedra Bonita, near the municipality of Rio Bonito.
 The impact killed everyone on board.